 - He does the same trick in the middle of the final gunfight (both in SYLS) in order to get to his allies and co-ordinate strategy.

-- Walking the Earth — Garner's character has been "going to Austrailia" ...for at least 4 years.
+- Walking the Earth: Garner's character has been "going to Australia" ...for at least 4 years.
 And he never gets there.

 - What the Hell, Hero?: Parodied in the first film, when McCullough announces he is considering just skipping town instead of facing a massive gunfight, and Prudence replies, in total sincerity, that she thinks that's an excellent and highly mature idea.

 - "Where Are They Now?"
 Epilogue: Elam's character gives one directly to the audience at the end of both films, including for himself.